Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 The city set up a specialist company (Johann.Strauss-Festjahr2025 GmbH) to organise the festivities, led by two personalities familiar with Vienna’s music scene: Roland Geyer (former director of the Theater an der Wien) and Simon Posch (director of Vienna’s Haus der Musik).

-Official events broadly fall into three categories:
+Official events broadly fell into three categories:

 - PUR: performances of original works or homages to the man